aidenpike/schoolprojects/advancedwhile/README.md

 # While Practice
-This assignment was our first introduction to while loops.
-It was assigned on November 1st, 2021.
+This assignment was our 2nd encounter with while loops.
+It was assigned on November 9th, 2021.

 ## Refinements
 - Made the code a lot cleaner in terms of indentation, and made it a little more efficent despite it not taking that much processing.